simulatedScience/Twisty_Puzzle_Program/version_2_3_v-tables_HER/3d_piece_calculator.md

 - some features of the puzzle can get lost.
 This is the same effect as in real life puzzle where cutting down pieces of a puzzle can reveal previously hidden pieces.
 This is especially noticable with some pieces being unproportionally small. (i.e. the skewb center pieces are tiny compared to the corners when using this method.)

 ### **Actual solution:**
-We only need a fnite size of the voronoi diagram to represent the puzzles.
+We only need a finite size of the voronoi diagram to represent the puzzles.
 To do that and still capture the different possible shapes of puzzles we will clip the voronoi diagram to a polyhedron.

 This should be an arbitrary convex polyhedron, bigger or smaller than the finite cells of the voronoi diagram.

-Similar to the approximation described above I first add six far points to the actual points.
+Similar to the approximation described above we first add six far points to the actual points.
 That way the final pieces of the puzzle are all already closed voronoi cells, so we don't have to deal with the faces extending to infinity.

 Then we can clip each voronoi cell (convex polyhedra) to the outer shape, from now on called the clip polyhedron (`clip_poly`).
 We want to calculate the intersection of each voronoi cell and the clip polyhedron.
+(We calculate the intersection of 3D polyhedra/ meshes.)

 To do that, I implemented a 3D variant of the [Sutherland-Hodgman-Algorithm](https://en.wikipedia.org/wiki/Sutherland%E2%80%93Hodgman_algorithm) vor polygon clipping.
 Looping over each face (`clip_plane`) of the clip polyhedron I calculate for each point in the voronoi cell whether or not it is above or below the clip plane.
 Then we get three possible cases: